neuronsimulator/nrn/docs/python/modelspec/programmatic/kschan.rst

     Syntax:
         ``kschan = h.KSChan()``

+        ``kschan = h.KSChan(is_PointProcess)``

     Description:
-        Declare and manage a new density channel type which can be instantiated in sections with the :ref:`insert <keyword_insert>` statement.
+        Declare and manage a new density channel or PointProcess type.
+        Density channels can be instantiated in sections with the :ref:`insert <keyword_insert>` statement.
+PointProcess channels are instantiated like :class:`IClamp`.
 After the type comes into existence it is always a valid type and the conductance style, ligands, name, gating functions, etc can be changed at any time.
+However if an instance of the channel is currently in existance no change is allowed to the number of states or parameters of the channel.
+        For example, if an instance of the channel exists, one cannot switch between single channel mode and continuous mode as the former has an extra range variable called Nsingle.
+        (But when Nsingle is a parameter, a value  of 0 causes the channel to compute in continuous mode).
         The type cannot be destroyed.

         This is an extension of the KSChan managed by the Java catacomb channel builder tool